Diocesan Bishops and Archbishops of Australia and Sydney

 Bishop William Grant Broughton

-Broughton was born on 22 May 1788 in Westminster, London.
-He was consecrated bishop by Archbishop Howley in Lambeth Palace Chapel on 14 February 1836.
-He was installed in St James Church 4 months later, on 5 June 1836.
-The Diocese of Sydney was created by Letters Patent on 25 June 1847.
-Broughton was consecrated in Westminster Abbey on 29 June 1847, along with the new Bishop of Newcastle William Tyrrel, and the new Bishop of Melbourne, Charles Perry.
-Broughton was installed on 26 January 1848 at St Andrew's temporary Cathedral.
+Bishop W G Broughton was born on 22 May 1788 in Westminster, London.
+He was consecrated bishop on 14 February 1836 by Archbishop of Canterbury William Howley in Lambeth Palace Chapel.
+Four months later, on 5 June 1836, he was enthroned as Bishop of Australia in St James King Street church.
+The Diocese of Sydney was created out of the Diocese of Australia by Letters Patent on 25 June 1847.
+Accordingly, Broughton was installed as Bishop of Sydney on 26 January 1848 at St Andrew's Temporary Cathedral.
 Bishop Broughton was Metropolitan of Australasia.
-He died on 20 February 1853, in England.
+He travelled back to England in August 1852, and died in England on 20 February 1853.
+He is buried in Canterbury Cathedral.

 Bishop Frederic Barker